maksyuki/TaichiGAME/README.md

 To counter the fall of objects, previous equation need to introduce bias item.
 The penetration error is ![Image](https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/pen_error.png), and according to the **_Baumgarte Stabilization Method_**: ![Image](https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/bsm.png), the bias impuse can be cacluate as ![Image](https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/bias_lambda.png).

 ### Render shape
 All the shape's geometry data are provided in body coordinate system.
-For point/circle, TaichiGAME only use `ti.GUI.circles` to draw inner shape with fill color.
-For polgyon, TaichiGAME use `ti.GUI.triangles` to fill the shape by triangulation and use `ti.GUI.lines` to draw the outline.
+For point/circle, TaichiGAME only uses `ti.GUI.circles` to draw inner shape with fill color.
+For polgyon, TaichiGAME uses `ti.GUI.triangles` to fill the shape by triangulation and uses `ti.GUI.lines` to draw the outline.
 Capsule is composed of two circles and one rectangle.

 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/render.drawio.svg"/>